openkraken/website/docs/guide/basic/timer.en-US.md

 ## Interrupt timer

-Use `clearTimeout` to interrupt a timer that has not expired.
+Use `clearTimeout` to interrupt a timer that has not yet expired.
 Either a temporary timer can be interrupted, or a repetitive timer can be interrupted.

 The following code will never output Ping.